ACH vs wire transfer

 ACH, by a wide margin.
 ACH is usually free for consumers and a few cents to about $1 for businesses, because payments are batched.
 A domestic wire is typically $15 to $35, and an international wire $25 to $50 or more, plus FX margin and intermediary-bank fees.

 It depends on the risk.
 ACH has more recourse: under Regulation E, a consumer who reports an unauthorized ACH debit within 60 days of the statement generally has no liability for it.
-A wire is final, which is exactly why it is the target of business-email-compromise scams: once sent to a fraudster, the money is very hard to recover.
+A wire is final, which is exactly why it is the target of business-email-compromise attacks: once sent to the wrong party, the money is very hard to recover.
 Both are secure in transit; the real difference is recourse afterward.

 Which should you use?
 A quick decision flow